 - how often you take it

-We will need the name of your health insurance company, along with other information that appears on your health insurance card.
-In addition, please bring a photo ID.
+- Your insurance card.
 If you are covered by more than one insurer, please bring both cards.

 Other Ways to Prepare for Your Appointment Include